Stav-Kr/DataAnalysis/README.md

 # DataAnalysis
-A collection of data analysis assignments and projects
+Analysis of the iris dataset